telerik/ajax-docs/controls/clientexportmanager/troubleshooting/known-limitations.md

 * no support for RTL text

+* no support for vertical text (e.g., `writing-mode: vertical-lr`).
+You can read more [Add support for vertically aligned text in PDF export ](https://github.com/telerik/kendo-ui-core/issues/2827) GitHub issue for the underlying Kendo Drawing API

 * no rendering of shadow DOM

 * no CSS box-shadow, text-shadow, radial gradients (linear gradients are supported).